 Don’t be surprised if when your virtual assistant orders a drone delivery of your 3-D printed smart sunglasses these AIs pay each other in Bitcoin.

-So how can you begin to learn about this brave new world of cryptocurrencies?
+The most important question is: How to buy bitcoin?
+How can you begin to learn about this brave new world of cryptocurrencies?
 It’s easy: just install a Bitcoin wallet on your favourite device, buy a few bits and spend them online.
 A quick Google search will tell you how to do each of these steps and there are a great number of free resources available online.
 Millions of words have been written about the theory and consequences of cryptocurrencies, but nothing beats hands-on experience to really get something.
 Until you see for yourself how simple it is to pay somebody on the other side of the world as easily as you would send them an e-mail, you won’t grasp the scope of what is coming and how our lives are going to change.

 words | Félix Moreno, Xapo